 - You can specify Qt settings, such as Qt versions and modules, separately for each build configuration.

-- You can override compiler properties for files generated by Qt tools in project settings
+- You can override compiler properties for files that Qt tools generate in project settings

 - You can share Qt settings within a team or organization by exporting and importing them to and from shared property sheet files (